artembudkin/Data-Analyst-Portfolio/README.md

 # About me

-Since a very young age, I always enjoyed solving puzzles and engineer things.
-Back in school, I started learning Python programming language and one of the first projects that I created, was an algorithm to cipher and decipher using Vigenère cipher.
+Since a very young age, I always enjoyed solving puzzles and engineering things.
+Back in school, I started learning Python programming language and one of the first projects that I created, was an algorithm to cipher and decipher texts using Vigenère cipher.
 My passion led me to pick Forensic Science, majoring in Digital Forensics at the University of Technology Sydney.
 During my study, I was introduced to data analysis from the perspective of forensic science.
-From there I sharpened my existing Excel and Python skills  as well as learned how to utilize machine learning techniques for forensic data analysis.
+From there I sharpened my Excel and Python skills  as well as learned how to utilize machine learning techniques for forensic data analysis.
 This provided me with a great data analytical foundation that I could expand on.

 ## Professional career